deestbie/console-docs/docs/venom/publishlivestream.md

 1. Review the content for accuracy.
 2. Verify that it represents the message and style you want to present.
-3. Verify that the image URL presented launch to the correct page and work properly.
+3. Verify that the Embed URL presented launches to the correct page and works properly.
 4. Verify that all referenced websites are correct.
+5. Verify that the auto-generated thumbnail or custom key art displays properly.
 5. Select the edit icon to make any adjustments.

 ## Step 10: Publish Video

 1. If you are happy with the video configuration, click **Publish**.
-2. Your video will go live on all the sites posted based on your designated start Time.
+2. Your video will go live on all the sites posted based on your designated start time.